 THE SEVEN ELEMENTS OF THE MODEL

 Results: Key results indicate the level of organization performance.
 Because they define the success and health of an organization, results are the starting point for understanding how well an organization is functioning.
-They indicate where the organization is strong and what it should continue doing, and also highlight weaknesses which need to be addressed.
+They indicate where the organization is healthy and what it should continue doing and also highlight weaknesses that need to be addressed.
 Everything is tied to results.

 Environment: Organizations, like all living systems, can survive only to the extent they maintain harmony with their external environment.
 They must meet changing customer requirements, adopt new technologies, adjust to the competition, and consider the legal, social, and political climate.
 Most organizations eventually die because they fail to respond quickly enough to the changing environment around them.